payu-india/CMS-Chatbot/reference/Merchant Wallet/closed-loop-wallet-apis/update-profile-api-closed-loop.md

   title: Update Profile API - Closed Loop
   robots: index
 ---
-The **Update Profile** API allows you to update a customer's profile information including name, email, mobile number, address, and other personal details.
+The **Update Profile** API allows you to update a customer's profile information including name, email, address, and other personal details.
 This API is useful for maintaining accurate customer information and compliance requirements.

 ## Environment